nathandallas/pokemon-town/README.md

 # Pokemon Town

-A website created for BrainStation's Aug 2021 hackathon.
+A website created for BrainStation's Aug 2021 hackathon and updated with mobile-first responsive design and new functionalities in 2025.
 This website was built using HTML, SCSS and JavaScript.
 It uses the pokeAPI to show off a selection of pokemon you would expect to run into in a handful of towns in the Kanto Region.

 ## Home Page